The ADLRO Case

 (g) The requirement to provide proof of financial responsibility pursuant to section 287-20 shall not be based upon a revocation under subsection (b)(1).

-If after the hearing, the ADLRO issues a Decision affirming the revocation, in addition to having your driving privileges revoked, the ADLRO will also order you to report to the office of the County Division Of Driver's Education, for the county in which you live, to make an appointment to have an alcohol assessment done.
-The County Division Of Driver's Education, will help you to make an appointment to be interviewed and assessed by an alcohol abuse counselor.
+The County Division Of Driver's Education, will help you to make an appointment for the substance abuse assessment by providing you with a list of certified substance abuse assessors that you can contact to schedule an assessment.
 Getting the assessment done, and completing any recommended counseling, outpatient treatment, or even inpatient treatment for alcohol abuse, if any, will be a prerequisite to being deemed eligible for relicensing at the end of the revocation period.

 In your criminal case, you are innocent until proven guilty.
 If the ADLRO issues an Administrative Review Decision that revokes your driving privileges, you will be treated as if you are guilty unless you fight to establish your innocence.
 The only way to completely protect your driving privileges is to win both your criminal case and your ADLRO case.
 If you fail to get the administrative revocation of your driving privileges reversed, you will lose your driving privileges and have a DUI revocation on your driving record, even if you later win your criminal case.